|Developer Tools||Office Productivity Applications

 * - Effective from August 21, 2015.

 All prices are exclusive of VAT.
-VAT is only applicable for EU customers as per EU laws.
-The tax rate will be automatically applied based on rules of the relevant EU country.
+VAT is applicable based on tax laws in your country.
+The tax rate will be automatically applied based on rules of the relevant country.

 New customer: You will need to purchase a fresh license.